 This item removes baseline federal Community Development Block Grant (CDBG) funding from SPR's Parks Upgrade Program Capital Project which supports the Seattle Conservation Corps, a job-training program for formerly homeless adults.
-For the 2025-2026 Proposed Budget, the administration removed CDBG funds from departments' baselines and reviewed department proposals for use of the federal grant funds for facilities and public services projects.
+For the budget, the administration removed CDBG funds from departments' baselines and reviewed department proposals for use of the federal grant funds for facilities and public services projects.
 See companion item in Proposed Capital section.